luguben/ekow/content/project/corruption-in-accra/index.md

 ---
 title: Corruption in Accra
+subtitle: The evil undermining our development
 date: 2021-12-19T19:28:32.175Z
 summary: This project has numerous research on corruption in Accra.
+Be my guest as I unveil everything you need to know about this.
+It fun
 draft: false
 featured: false
 links:
   - url: researchgate.com
     name: Researchgate
+    icon_pack: ai
+  - url: scholar.google.com
+    name: Google Scholar
     icon_pack: ai
 image:
   filename: fifa-g43c2796da_1920.jpg